openproblems-bio/neurips2021_multimodal_viash/src/match_modality/README.md

 This component should output *three* h5ad files, `--output_mod1`, `--output_mod2`, and `--output_solution`.
 Since this is a supervised problem, the input cells have been grouped into two groups: `'train'` and `'test'`.

-The `output_mod1` and `output_mod2` files contian the full profile matrices for the two modalities.
+The `output_mod1` and `output_mod2` files contain the full profile matrices for the two modalities.
 The IDs for the cells have been removed, but for the train cells a 'pairing' is given.
 It has the following attributes:

   * `.X`: Sparse profile matrix.
   * **`.obs['group']`: Denotes whether a cell belongs to the 'train' or the 'test' set.**